Page 1 of 2

 • Anyone in Virginia who purchases ginseng for resale state must obtain a dealer’s license from the state Department of Agriculture and Consumer Services.

-• The harvest season for wild ginseng in Virginia is from August 15 to December 31, except that this does not apply to harvest on one’s own land.
+• The harvest season for wild ginseng in Virginia is from September 1 to December 31 each year, except that this does not apply to harvest on one’s own land.
 Ginseng harvested during this season must be sold to a dealer by March 31 or be certified by the state.

 • Virginia’s ginseng coordinator recommends that wild ginseng be harvested only after the berries are red, and that harvested plants have at least 4 prongs.
 The state’s ginseng coordinator also recommends that seeds from harvested wild ginseng be planted at the site of digging.

-• The Virginia Department of Agriculture and Consumer Services, Office of Plant & Pest Services, Endangered Species Coordinator, serves as the state’s ginseng coordinator, and can be reached at (804) 786-3515 or by addressing correspondence to:
+• The Virginia Department of Agriculture and Consumer Services, Office of Plant Industry Services, Endangered Species Coordinator, serves as the state’s ginseng coordinator, and can be reached at (804) 786-3515 or by addressing correspondence to:

 P.O.
 Box 1163